-- Recipient submits completed Draft EA to NTIA for review and approval by the end of the 6 month deadline. - Several reviews and discussions may be required before NTIA accepts the EA as complete and final. - NTIA evaluates EA and other Environmental SACs for compliance - Issues a Finding of No Significant Impact (FONSI), if appropriate. - If the EA is found insufficient, NTIA will work with the Recipient to resolve the issues. - Issuance of the FONSI will lift any restrictions on allowable project activities related to NEPA that were established in the Environmental SAC.
-However, the project must be implemented as it is described in the FONSI.
-Any changes may require further review. - NTIA monitors project for compliance with applicable requirements.
+- Recipient submits completed Draft EA to NTIA for review and approval by the end of the 6 month deadline. - Several reviews and discussions may be required before NTIA accepts the EA as complete and final (note that NHPA Section 106 and ESA Section 7 consultations must be completed before an EA can be finalized). - NTIA evaluates EA and other Environmental SACs for compliance - Issues a Finding of No Significant Impact (FONSI), if appropriate. - If the EA is found insufficient, NTIA will work with the Recipient to resolve the issues. - Issuance of the FONSI will lift any restrictions on allowable project activities related to NEPA that were established in the Environmental SAC.
+However, the project must be implemented as it is described in the FONSI. - NTIA monitors project for compliance with applicable requirements. - Any changes to the project may require review by NTIA and others.